PiSugar/pisugar-power-manager/README.md

 ```

-Start the core without UI:
+Start the core with Web UI:
 ```
 $ python3 core/PiSugarCore.py